901-ULTRA-League/ultraman-card-scraper/README.md

 9/30/2025: Added image downloader, fixed error that allowed linebreaks in cards CSV

 The two scripts, [card-db-api.py](./card-db-api.py) and [card-db-meta.py](card-db-meta.py) output two sets of data, arguably one being more interesting than the other.
-The 'api' file will output the entire ULTRAMAN card catalog, promos and all into [this csv](./ultraman_cards.csv), and the 'meta' file will output additional data like different sets, types, grades, e.g. into different CSVs.
+The 'api' file will output the most JSON-ready for use in web-based apps, and both provide the full card details.

 Have fun, Buddies!
 Build something cool with it!

 Dedicated to the Buddy who got me into ULTRAMAN ;)

+© 2025 901 ULTRA League.
+All rights reserved.